-<C>Data analyses generalized linear models. – We used generalized linear models (GLM, Bolker et al. 2008) to assess oyster counts (dependent variable) over period (time variable, a winter or summer period of time each year), locality (i.e., Horseshoe, Lone Cabbage etc.), and Site (Inshore, Nearshore, Offshore).
+<C>Data analyses generalized linear models. – We used generalized linear models (GLM, Bolker et al. 2008) with a negative binomial distribution to assess oyster counts (dependent variable) over period (time variable, a winter or summer period of time each year), locality (i.e., Horseshoe, Lone Cabbage etc.), and Site (Inshore, Nearshore, Offshore).
 We assumed that total transect oyster counts were likely to increase with transect length, so we included transect length as an offset of effort (log link function) which allowed the response variable to remain an integer.
 To assess the distribution of these data we assumed that count data are discrete and examined the ratio between the variance of the counts and the mean count per site, and graphical representations of predicted vs. observed distributions of count data from each site.
 We used the best fitting (lowest AIC) model to predict oyster counts by period.
-All models were fit using the glmmTMB package (Brooks et al. 2017) in R (R Core Team 2018).
+All models were fit using the MASS package (Brooks et al. 2017) in R (R Core Team 2018).

 We also developed a candidate set of models of biological interest to fit to these data.
 As an estuarine species, the role of salinity in influencing oyster recruitment and survival is of interest to resource managers (Turner 2006; Buzan et al. 2009; Fisch and Pine 2016).
 Oyster population status has been considered a metric for estuarine ecosystem health (Bergquist et al. 2006; Coen et al. 2007) and to evaluate minimum flow regulations in the Suwannee River basin (Farrell et al. 2005; Bergquist et al. 2006).
 We conducted exploratory analyses of how Suwannee River discharge (USGS gauge 02323500), as a proxy for salinity, nutrient inputs, and other factors, influenced counts on oyster reefs.
 We assessed how annual river discharge in year of sampling, or discharge with 1 or 2-year lags influenced oyster counts.
 All continuous covariates were centered (mean = 0, standard deviation = 1) using the scale function in R before including in each GLM model.